 Templates configuration

-Configure where your Templates live, where they should be output, as well as what file extensions to use/look for and which assets should be copied over in the process.
+Configure where your Templates live, where they should be output, as well as what file extensions they use or which assets should be copied over in the process.

 module.exports = {